 Survey Lab staff and faculty adjuncts regularly offer courses in social science research methodology to University of Chicago graduate and undergraduate students.
-Classes are held at the Survey Lab facilities in the Edelstone Center, Room 151.
 Course listings change regularly; below are descriptions of commonly-offered courses.
 In addition, the Survey Lab offers a research practicum for advanced graduates students in topics around qualitative research for questionnaire design.

 SOCI 30118 – Survey Research Overview